IvoAdrian/streaming-performance/power-prediction/README.md

 After that, the Native Image of the program was built by `sbt graalvm-native-image:packageBin`.

 The `whole-benchmark-evaluation.sh` is the main script, which calls the other scripts.
 It runs the application for more than 100 seconds/time windows and prints out the latency, CPU usage and memory usage every second into txt files.
+These .txt files will be created in the `Benchmark_Results` directory, which will be created parallel to the `bin` directory.

 It needs two arguments to run:
 1. the execution platform (`jvm`, `graalvm` or `native`)